exaspace/async-log4j-jdbc/README.md

      size=137 (27.0% full) discards=0 submitted=250 avail=363 capacity=500 freeVmBytes=27623776
      ...

 As you can see, no inserts are now logged.
 The queue is filling up quickly!

-The demo has deliberately configured a tiny capacity memory queue of only 500 messages!
+The demo has deliberately configured a tiny capacity memory queue of only 500 messages.

 Ok now let's start the database again:

+    docker-compose up postgres
-    docker start postgres  # we will soon observe the memory buffered messages being rapidly inserted to the database when it comes back up
+    # ...you should soon observe the log messages that were kep in memory being rapidly inserted to the database when it comes back up

 There's a bit of a lag due to docker machinery, but once the container is linked again, you'll see the appender re-connect and insert messages where it left off.